-Board Structure The BoD comprises thirteen members.
+Board Structure The BOD comprises of thirteen members.
 There are eight Non-Executive Directors, four Independent Directors and one Executive Director.

 Members' Profile The Company's Board is chaired by Mr. Waqar Ahmed Malik.
 He has professional experience of over three decades.
-All members on the BoD have diversified experience.
+All members on the BOD have diversified experience and majority of the members have long association with the BOD.
+Brig.
+Irfan Khan, (Retd), has replaced Brig.
+Asrat Mahmood, (Retd), as the Company Secretary during CY23.

 Board Effectiveness The Board has four committees to assist in governing the affairs of the Company.
-These comprise: a) Audit Committee, b) Human Resource and Remuneration Committee, c) System & Technology Committee, and d) Investment Committee.
-The BoD met six times during CY21 with full participation.
+These comprise: a) Audit Committee, b) HR and Remuneration Committee, c) System and Technology Committee, and d) Strategy and Investment Committee.

-Financial Transparency FFC's external auditor, A.F Ferguson & Co., Chartered Accountants, has issued an unqualified opinion on CY21's financial statements.
+Financial Transparency FFC's external auditor, A.F Ferguson & Co., Chartered Accountants, has issued an unqualified opinion on CY22's financial statements.